tschm/antarctic/readme.md

 to make Antarctic a convenient choice for storing Pandas (time series) data.

 ### Fields
-We introduce first a new fields --- the PandasField.
+We introduce first a new field --- the PandasField.

 ```python
 from mongoengine import Document, connect